Tom Thomson

 Image

-A selection of Tom Thomson's works is coming to the Audain Art Museum (AAM) in Whistler in late June 2024.
+Acaptivating selection of Tom Thomson's works is coming to the Audain Art Museum (AAM) in Whistler very soon — a “must-see” this summer and fall.
 The Art Canada Institute describes Thomson as “one of the greatest artists Canada ever produced.”
-His work is exceedingly rare, as only 50 canvasses and about 300 oil-on-board sketches exist from his short career, which ran from 1913 until his untimely death in 1917 at age 39.
-Tom Thomson: North Star will feature more than 130 original works at the AAM from June 29 to Oct.
-14, 2024.
+His work is exceedingly rare, as only 50 canvasses and about 300 oil-on-board sketches exist from his short career, from 1913 until his untimely death in 1917 at age 39.

 Thomson’s unique and powerful style, using energetic brush strokes and bold colours, greatly influenced the famous Canadian “Group of Seven” painters, many of whom were his friends.
 Tragically, he died before the group’s founding in 1920.